noahtf13/blog/content/blog/police-stop.md

 ![race_income](https://lh6.googleusercontent.com/boZH5F199z6CDAtv9qIjzRnWFE5XS99dW-OCyaddSYhUg4RnFO1YT9Sq0Ah8w45QLSgyLDBDGtbtZYCRyf_s8PkBnmbxS67euO6a2SwBPptAy6u0HndyDCWk_MbvhXkSMHoGNN1tvQ)

 ## Machine Learning Results & Metrics Interpretation
 _The original audience of my Georgia Tech Peers had an understanding of what ROC AUC was.
-To learn more about this useful and common machine learning metrics, see [here](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc)._
+To learn more about this useful and common machine learning metrics, see [here](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc).
+If you aren't interested in the technical aspects, skip to [here](#so-what-do-the-shap-scores-tell-us)_
 ### Logistic Regression
 First, a Logistic Regression was run, and the model performed similarly to randomly guessing if someone was pulled over or not, given its ROC AUC of 56%.
 ### Random Forest